Thiem out of sync, out of French Open with 10th loss in row | Sports-Games

 On the very first point, which lasted 24 strokes, Thiem landed a backhand passing shot in the net and shook his head.
 On the next, he tried a drop shot that floated wide.
 Not really close at all.
 Again, a head shake.
 On the sixth point, a forehand return sailed well long.
 That initial set ended with Thiem putting a forehand into the net, followed by a backhand into the net.

-''Today, he wasn't at his top level of the past, but I still needed to beat him,'' Dellien said. ''It's an important step in my career.''
-AP KHS KHS
+"Today, he wasn't at his top level of the past, but I still needed to beat him,'' Dellien said.
+"It's an important step in my career."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)